 5) Problems with the registration system

-If you do not know why the system does not display points for the course registration; which curriculum item to select; how the preference system works; why you cannot find courses, etc., you are in good hands with your degree programme’s SSS/SSC (StudiesServiceUnit/StudiesServiceCenter).
+If you do not know why you are not able to register for courses or exams; which curriculum item to select; why you cannot find courses, etc., you are in good hands with your degree programme’s SSS/SSC (StudiesServiceUnit/StudiesServiceCenter).
 It is the organisation hub for semester courses.

 6) Missing/incorrectly entered grades

 Your grades are not displayed in u:space?
 Your grades are allocated to the wrong module?
 The system says that you did not complete the introductory and orientation period?
 Your SSS/SSC can tackle the issue and shed some light on the confusion of grades.